esheldon/fitsio/README.md

 - Read and write unsigned integer types and signed bytes.
 - Write checksums into the header and verify them.
 - Insert new columns into tables in-place.
+- Iterate over rows in a table.
+Data are buffered for efficiency.
 - data are guaranteed to conform to the FITS standard.